Pilhyeon/Awesome-Weakly-Supervised-Temporal-Action-Localization/README.md

 \[Note\] <br/>
 *: use of additional trimmed videos <br/>
-&dagger;: use of additional information such as action count, pose, and audio
+&dagger;: use of additional information such as action count, pose, audio, and a large vision-language model

 ##